fedepacher/CreditScoring-MOX/README.md

 To configure email report please configure the `.github/workflows/continuous_training.yaml` file with your own email as is shown in the picture below:

 <p align=center><img src=_src/assets/email_git.png><p>

+# License

+This project is licensed under the GPL-2.0 license.